pradeeppaikateel/assignment/README.md

 - Truncation of data does not happen in any of the loading process
 - A logger module is implemented which keeps a log of the ETL process (details given later)
 - Error handling has been implmented to raise meaningful errors
-- A data sanity check is done at the beginning after the extract phase, where a check is done on the count of records (count of records should be greater than 0), and the rows are checked null values in any of the source columns.
-If null values are found , it is filtered out and loaded into a csv file to be inspected by developer/support
+- A data sanity check is done at the beginning after the extract phase, where a check is done on the count of records (count of records should be greater than 0), and the rows are checked for null values in any of the source columns.
+If null values are found , it is filtered out and loaded into a csv file to be inspected by developer
 - The target table(products) records are also inserted with a `record checksum` ,`update timestamp`, `p id` and `request id` so that the data available in products table can be used by other processes with ease

-Everything has been achived from the 'points to achieve', there were instructions to include support for updating the products table based on `sku` as the primary key, sku has not been made the primary key as its always better to have a numeric as a primary key for ease of querying records and faster performance when dealing with upcoming huge future data.
-The workaround for this was to generate a surrogate key using zipwithuniqueid() function of rdd to generate surrogate values that do not have a chance of collision as the data scales.
+Everything has been achieved from the 'points to achieve', there were instructions to include support for updating the products table based on `sku` as the primary key, `sku` has not been made the primary key as its always better to have a numeric as a primary key for ease of querying records and faster performance when dealing with upcoming huge future data.
+The workaround for this was to generate a surrogate key using zipwithuniqueid() function of rdd to generate surrogate values that do not have a chance of a collision as the data scales.

 Once the spark job is executed the logs can be seen with the following command